ubilabs/google-maps-react-hooks/examples/directions-service/README.md

-# `useDirections` Hook Setup Example
+# `useDirectionsService` Hook Setup Example

-This is an example setup to show the usage of the **useDirections hook with findAndRenderRoute** with the Google Maps React Hooks library.
+This is an example setup to show the usage of the **useDirectionsService hook with findAndRenderRoute** with the Google Maps React Hooks library.

 ## Instructions